Ginger9307/Lap2-Extra-project/README.md

+# MovieDB
-# LAP 2 EXTRA PROJECT
+LAP 2 EXTRA PROJECT

 Welcome to the movie DB  - database where you can store the list of movies that you wached and their rating.